About this information

 Befriending

-Befriending is where a volunteer from an organisation can either visit you or give you a call on an ongoing basis to offer support, company, and conversation.
+This is where a volunteer can either visit or give you a regular call to offer support, company, and conversation.
 It especially helps people who are feeling isolated and lonely.
 There is not normally a charge for this service.

 Age UK